Full disclosure: I’m a bit of a control freak.

-Ideally, you should be trying to max out your retirement contributions each year, but that’s more of a goal than a starting point.
+Ideally, you should be trying to reach the maximum contribution limit each year, but that’s more of a goal than a starting point.

 If you’re not contributing much right now, start small.

-You can start with as little as 1%, but I’d suggest checking into your employer’s matching policy.
+But I’d also suggest checking into your employer’s retirement plans and matching policy.

-Many employers will match your contributions up to a certain percentage.
+Many employer-sponsored retirement plans will match your investment contributions up to a certain percentage.

-This is literally free money so if your company offers it, I’d suggest contributing up to that level.
+This is literally free money so if your employer plan offers it, definitely consider contributing up to that level.

 For example, if your company matches up to 5%, start by setting your contributions to 5%.

 It may seem like you can’t possibly afford to save 5% of your salary without taking a massive hit to your take-home pay, but since your contributions come out pre-tax, it may not be as bad as you think.